 Derived from Czech jedle

-meaning "fir tree", perhaps given to a person who lived near a fir tree.
+meaning "fir tree", perhaps given to a person who lived near a prominent one.

 From a place name which is probably derived from the Brythonic element cet